PyChina/weekly/content/Issue/issue-23.md

 - [Pyglet 1.2 alpha1 released!](https://groups.google.com/forum/#!topic/pyglet-users/Tr-FYnbIWZo/discussion) (groups.google.com)

 Pyglet the cross-platform windowing and multimedia library for Python has released version 1.2 Alpha1.
-In this release, support for 64 bit OS’s and many other changes and fixes.
+In this release, support for 64 bit OS's and many other changes and fixes.
 Click through for the changelog.

 - [PyTexas 2012](http://www.pytexas.org/2012/) (pytexas.org)